samank8121/bank-nest-app/README.md

 ## Description
 This project is a sample application built with Nest.js.
-It demonstrates how to add account, withdraw, deposit and transfer money with jwt authentication with prisma and postgresql this project has swagger on it
+It demonstrates how to add accounts, withdraw, deposit, and transfer money using JWT authentication with Prisma and PostgreSQL.
+This project also includes Swagger for API documentation.

 ## Project setup